 Batch Annealing vs. Continuous Annealing: Which Works Best?

-Are you looking to implement wire mesh components and looking to understand how you can ensure the mesh maintains its form after dozens of uses?
+Are you interested in implementing woven wire mesh solutions that maintain their form after dozens of uses?
 If so, you may want to instruct your wire mesh supplier to anneal your mesh before being fabricated.

-As there are two primary forms of wire mesh annealing, we understand that determining which one is right for you can sometimes be challenging.
+As there are two primary forms of wire mesh annealing, determining which one is right for you can sometimes be challenging.
 This is why it's crucial that you understand both batch annealing and continuous annealing.

 W.S.
-Tyler has been a leading manufacturer of woven wire mesh and fabricated wire mesh components for over 140 years and is here to help you to unlock the full potential of your wire mesh solution.
+Tyler has been a leading manufacturer of woven wire mesh solutions for over 150 years and is here to help you unlock the full potential of your operation.

 That's why in this article, we will be discussing: